 Very big breasts can be treated with liposuction, but it may take several procedures, six months apart, to allow the skin time to retract between treatments.
 Occasionally the skin does not retract fully and the excess skin has to be surgically removed.
 This can result in unsightly scars.
 Occasionally the breast tissue is so firm that liposuction cannot break it up.
 If liposuction fails the next treatment option is to try open surgery.

-2. Surgery: A small incision is made around the bottom half of the areola (see picture) and through this hole, the entire breast plate is cut out.
+2. Surgery: A small incision is made around the bottom half of the areola (see picture) and through this hole, the entire breastplate is cut out.

-Is gynaecomastia treatment available on the NHS?
+Is gynecomastia treatment available on the NHS?

-Gynaecomastia treatment is usually available on the NHS.
+Gynecomastia treatment is usually available on the NHS.
 However, in some areas funding is no longer available.
 You should discuss this with your GP.

 How is the operation done?

-Alternatively the breast fat/tissue can be removed by liposuction via a small (less than 1cm) incision placed on the side of the chest wall.
+Alternatively, the breast fat/tissue can be removed by liposuction via a small (less than 1cm) incision placed on the side of the chest wall.
 Again, this is done under general anaesthetic.
-After the procedure the small wound is closed with a buried dissolvable suture and the skin is taped to the chest wall and further supported with a tight elasticated garment.
+After the procedure, the small wound is closed with a buried dissolvable suture and the skin is taped to the chest wall and further supported with a tight elasticated garment.

 What are the limitations of the procedure?

 Occasionally the breast may be very large and the skin may not fully retract to take up the slack.
-In this case, this excess skin may have to be surgically removed which may results in unsightly scarring.
+In this case, this excess skin may have to be surgically removed which may result in unsightly scarring.